wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-databases-and-caches.md

 - [Create a MySQL database on Choreo](./choreo-managed-mysql-databases.md)

-## Caching on Choreo
+## Choreo-Managed Cache

-A fully-managed Cache compatible with legacy Redis® OSS.
+A fully-managed cache compatible with legacy Redis® OSS.
 A versatile, in-memory NoSQL database that serves as a cache, database, streaming engine, and message broker.
-Choreo-managed Caching offers fully-managed instances that can be swiftly provisioned and integrated into your applications within minutes.
+Choreo-managed Cache allows you to have fully-managed instances that can be swiftly provisioned and integrated into your applications within minutes.

 - [Create a Choreo-managed Cache](./choreo-managed-caches.md)